 A masque, or masquerade, is a costumed ball – exactly as Poe describes it.
 To masquerade is to perform a deception, to hide the truth about oneself or a situation.
 Less dramatically, masque is an alternative spelling for mask.

 Stephen King borrowed from and referenced some of these images in The Shining.

 As for why Poe chose “Red Death”, it references the disease’s bloody symptoms.
 It also suggests the tragedy and terror of Black Death, the bubonic plague that killed some 25 million people in the 14th century.

 The fright of Poe’s story is endearingly simple.
 Like the teens in 2000 horror movie Final Destination, death stalks the deluded guests even as they lock themselves away.

 The creeping spectre represents the fictional plague sweeping across the country, as well as the epidemics Poe and his readers witnessed first hand.

 But at the same time, it’s a straightforward message about the inevitability of death.

-In As You Like It, Shakespeare’s “All the world’s a stage” monologue says there are seven ages to life, from mewling baby to lover and finally death.
+In As You Like It, Shakespeare’s “All the world’s stage” monologue says there are seven ages to life, from mewling baby to lover and finally death.